eddyerburgh/notes/docs/operating-systems/operating-systems.md

 ## Introduction

-An operating system (OS) is the "software that manages a computer’s resources for its users and their applications" {% cite oses-principles-and-practice -l 4 %}.
+An operating system (OS) is the software that manages a computer’s resources for the computer's users and their applications {% cite oses-principles-and-practice -l 4 %}.

-OSes provide:
+An OS provides:

 - Resource allocation
 - Isolation